 All applications will be assessed for entry based on their commitment towards the academic requirements for the programme.
 This may be assessed using a written application from the learner and/or by interview.

 Applications may also be considered under the College’s Recognition of Prior Learning (RPL) Policy and this is likely to be particularly germane to the part-time provision of the course.
 RPL will be assessed on the basis of a minimum of three years work experience and by portfolio or other appropriate method to establish their eligibility as measured against level 8 award standards.

 Where there is insufficient evidence of numeracy skills, mature students may be required to complete an assessment to determine their suitability to the programme.

 Non English speaking applicants must demonstrate fluency in the English language as demonstrated by IELTS academic score of at least 6.5 or equivalent.

 Note [August 2016]: The application process for the first intake of IFS Advanced Specialist Apprenticeships closed on 8th June 2016 and is now oversubscribed.
 No further applications can be accepted at this time.
 This initiative will be advertised when further places become available.

+Industry/industries served by this apprenticeship include International Financial Services and associated Professional Services companies.
 Graduates from the Masters are prepared for positions and roles such as: